 Terms of Office

-MFDA Public Directors are eligible to serve two terms of office of up to three years on the Board of Directors, and Industry Directors are eligible to serve three terms of office of up to two years.
+MFDA Public Directors are eligible to serve three consecutive terms of office, the first two terms of up to three years and the remaining term of up to two years on the Board of Directors, and Industry Directors are eligible to serve four consecutive terms of office of up to two years.
 Terms of office are generally staggered in order to provide a measure of continuity on the Board, as its composition changes over time.

 Director Nomination and Election Process